 Sturgeon refuses to immediately adopt Johnson’s ‘stay alert’ message in Scotland

-Nicola Sturgeon has said she will continue to use the “stay at home” message to tackle the coronavirus outbreak in Scotland as a rift in the UK-wide response opened ahead of Boris Johnson’s address to the nation.
+Nicola Sturgeon has said Scotland will continue to issue the “stay at home” advice to tackle the coronavirus outbreak as Boris Johnson’s new “stay alert” slogan came under criticism for being unclear.

+The First Minister said she would stick with the original messaging “given the critical point we are at”, exposing a rift ahead of the Prime Minister’s address to the nation on Sunday evening.

-The Prime Minister will tell the country to “stay alert, control the virus and save lives” when he outlines his “road map” to a new normality in an address to the nation on Sunday.
+Mr Johnson will tell the country to “stay alert, control the virus and save lives” when he outlines his “road map” to a new normality with a warning system to track the outbreak.

-But Scotland’s First Minister said the first she had heard of the “the PM’s new slogan” was in newspaper reports and that she would not be switching her messaging “given the critical point we are at”.
+But opposition politicians criticised the message as being ambiguous and Ms Sturgeon said the first she had heard of the “the PM’s new slogan” was in newspaper reports.

-Mr Johnson will unveil a coronavirus warning system when he outlines his plans to gradually ease the lockdown while urging workers who cannot do their jobs from home to begin resuming their roles but maintain social-distancing rules.

-On Sunday morning, Ms Sturgeon tweeted: “The Sunday papers is the first I’ve seen of the PM’s new slogan.

-“It is of course for him to decide what’s most appropriate for England, but given the critical point we are at in tackling the virus, #StayHomeSaveLives remains my clear message to Scotland at this stage.”
+“It is of course for him to decide what’s most appropriate for England, but given the critical point we are at in tackling the virus, #StayHomeSaveLives remains my clear message to Scotland at this stage,” she tweeted.

+With official figures suggesting that the UK death toll has passed 36,500, Mr Johnson acknowledged “this is the dangerous bit” ahead of his 7pm announcement to set out his “road map” for a new normality.

+But the PM hopes to restart the economy by encouraging people back to work while maintaining social-distancing rules.

 “We hope that they will agree to a consistent approach across the country, that’s our strong preference,” Mr Jenrick told Sky’s Sophy Ridge on Sunday.